 Harassment Restraining Order (HRO) Anybody who does not fall under the criteria for the Order for Protection.
 To file a Harassment Restraining Order, you must first fill out a Court Administration form titled "Petitioner's Affidavit and Petition for Harassment Restraining Order."
-You may pick up a copy of this form from the Hennepin County Service Center, or download it A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security or privacy of this form from the Hennepin County Service intended to have a substantial adverse
+You may pick up a copy of this form from the Hennepin County Service Center, or download it from the Minnesota Court System's web site or from Public Safety.
+A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship Hennepin County Service Center, or download it from the Minnesota Court substantial adverse effect on the safety, security, or privacy of